Company: Bibb County School District

 Across the Board Appeal

 Eliminating diesel emissions equipment hassles was just one benefit to propane autogas buses: Bibb County School District’s drivers and maintenance staff also prefer the propane vehicles.
-“Our mechanics find the buses require little maintenance,” said Marvin Middlebrooks, maintenance manager for the school district.
-“Routine oil changes, which require significantly fewer quarts of oil per change, and filter replacements have shown the buses to be very mechanic-friendly.”
+The district’s mechanics find the buses require little maintenance.
+Routine oil changes, which require significantly fewer quarts of oil per change, and filter replacements have shown the buses to be very mechanic-friendly.

 The district’s drivers discovered that the drivability of the buses was much better, and that the noise level decreased, compared to diesel.
-The Blue Bird Propane Vision’s engine noise is 50 percent quieter than a conventional diesel vehicle.
+The Blue Bird Propane Vision’s engine noise is 50% quieter than a conventional diesel vehicle.
 “The drivers absolutely love them and prefer to drive them,” Jackson said.
 “The buses perform well, are quieter for the drivers so they can actually hear the children, don’t smell because of the diesel exhaust, and handle well.”

-Fueling
+Onsite Fueling

-District employees said they would much rather fuel the propane autogas buses, because they can avoid the frequent spills that result from diesel fueling as well as the resulting diesel odor on their clothes and hands.
+District employees said they would much rather fuel the propane buses, because they can avoid the frequent spills that result from diesel fueling as well as the resulting diesel odor on their clothes and hands.
 Plus, fueling is quick; a propane school bus fuels at 8 to 10 gallons per minute, a similar rate to diesel.

 Unlike gasoline or diesel, propane autogas is part of a closed-loop system, meaning the fuel is never exposed to air and won’t spill.
 As an approved alternative fuel under the Clean Air Act, propane autogas is a nontoxic, non-carcinogenic and non-corrosive fuel.